 - 2 Why Should You Edit Your E-commerce Product Photos?

-How to Edit Product Photos in Photoshop for E-commerce?
+How to Edit Product Photos in Photoshop

 Step 1: Duplicate Your Background

-Open your photo and duplicate the background.
-Press Cmd + J (Ctrl + J for PC) shortcut or drag your background over the “Create a new layer” icon at the bottom of the layers panel.
+You can use the Cmd + J (Ctrl + J for PC) shortcut or drag your Background over the “Create a new layer” icon at the bottom of the layers panel.

 Step 2: Select Your Object